MicrosoftDocs/azure-databases-docs/articles/mysql/flexible-server/concepts-backup-restore.md

 > [!NOTE]
 > Zone-redundant High Availability to support zone redundancy is current surfaced as a create time operation only.
 Currently, for a Zone-redundant High Availability server geo-redundancy can only be enabled/disabled at server create time.

+<a id="moving-from-other-backup-storage-options-to-geo-redundant-backup-storage"></a>

-## Moving from other backup storage options to geo-redundant backup storage
+## Move from other backup storage options to geo-redundant backup storage

 You can move your existing backups storage to geo-redundant storage using the following suggested ways: